-Johnson, Juncker meet in search of a Brexit deal
+Johnson, Juncker hold Brexit talks; no visible breakthrough

 Many lawmakers fear a no-deal Brexit would be economically devastating, and are determined to stop the U.K. from crashing out of the bloc on Oct.
 31.

-Just before the suspension, Parliament passed a law that orders the government to seek a three-month delay to Brexit if no agreement has been reached by late October.
+Just before the suspension, Parliament passed a law ordering the government to seek a three-month delay to Brexit if no agreement has been reached by late October.

-Johnson insists he will not seek a delay under any circumstances, though it’s not clear how he can avoid it.
+Johnson reiterated Monday that he will not seek a delay under any circumstances, though it’s not clear how he can avoid it.

-Foreign Secretary Dominic Raab said Monday that the government would obey the law, but suggested it would try to find loopholes.
+Foreign Secretary Dominic Raab said the government would obey the law, but suggested it would try to find loopholes.

 “I think the precise implications of the legislation need to be looked at very carefully,” he told the BBC.
 “We are doing that.”

+EU leaders, meanwhile, are reluctant to delay Brexit any longer unless Britain radically changes course.

+“An extension is only an option if it serves a purpose,” Bettel said.
+“We will not grant another extension just for the sake of granting another extension.”

-Jill Lawless reported from London.
+Lawless reported from London.
+Associated Press Writer Samuel Petrequin in Brussels contributed.

 Follow AP’s full coverage of Brexit and British politics at: https://www.apnews.com/Brexit

-Note: A previous version of this story was corrected to show that Johnson sent lawmakers home until Oct.
-14, not Oct.
-31.